tintin92350/codegen/src/modules/CLI_IHC/README.md

 ### Step 3: Check business errors

-All program have its own business syntax and rules.
+All program have their own business syntax and rules.
 For example the argument `-g` may have only discret element like `component` and `class`.
 So we need to warn the user that the argument content is not correct.